cbrown5/cbrown5.github.io/_posts/2021-02-02-basic-math-biology.md

 ## Derivates and integrals

 It is helpful to know that a derivate defines a rate and that an integral relates to a sum.
 This will help you read and understand modelling papers better.
-I don't think non-modelling biologists need to know the rules of differentiation or integration by heart.
+I don't think non-modelling biologists need to know the rules of differentiation or integration.

 ### Tentative list

 I'm still thinking about whether I also include: normal distribution (bell curve), central limit theorem, additive property of variances.
 I haven't included specialist statistical concepts (e.g. p-values, or bayes theorem), but I think all of the above sets one up to understand those applications of probability.
 I haven't included matrix algebra, I don't think you need to know that unless you are working in modelling or statistics, but message me if you have examples that disagree.